NewbieTed/QuickFolds/reports/QuickFolds-20250204.md

 What did you learn: How to architect a system and draw the diagrams; how to raycast in Three.js depending on the type of camera (Orthographic vs Perspective) being used to view the scene.

+#### Team Member 4: Dennis Lam

+Action Items/What you did: Designed database schema for user information as in authentication and for storing data from frontend.
+Setting up AWS RDS database for future use.

+Result (What worked/What didn’t): Database schema completed and verified.
+AWS database is now set up.

+What did you learn: Database architecture and design choices.
+Methods on setting up a Spring Boot environment on Maven.

+Any Current Issues: N/A

+Team Discussion if still having issues: N/A
 ---
 # Goals for next week:
 ### Overall Plan For This Week: